itrimble/Mock-Interview/README.md

-Salary pay ranges differ depending on where you live.
+***NOTE*** Salary pay ranges differ depending on where you live.
 Salaries in the FAANG (Facebok, Apple, Amazon, Netflix, Google) tend to pay alot more than salaries in the middle of the country.
 Salaries on the East Coast, Atlanta, NY, also tend to be higher.

 **Culture Questions:**
 1. What is the culture like?